JohannesMP/com.johannesmp.blog/_posts/2016-10-29-getting-started-with-premake.md

   - tool
 comments: true
 ---
+# Getting Started with Premake

-# Why Use a Build Configurator?
+## Why Use a Build Configurator?

 Maintaining separate Makefiles and Visual Studio Solution files for cross-platform projects, or storing Visual Studio Project files in version control such as [Git](https://git-scm.com/) can be a pain.